mahesh1141999/E-kart_Automation_Project/README.md

-📖 Project Overview
+📖 Project Overview <br>

-This project automates the functional testing of the eKart (TutorialsNinja Demo) website: https://tutorialsninja.com/demo/.
+This project automates the functional testing of the eKart (TutorialsNinja Demo) website: https://tutorialsninja.com/demo/. <br>
 The automation suite validates key e-commerce features such as product search, add-to-cart, checkout, and user account operations, ensuring the website’s core functionalities work as expected.

-🎯 Objectives
+🎯 Objectives <br>

-Automate the end-to-end user workflow on the eKart demo site.
+Automate the end-to-end user workflow on the eKart demo site. <br>
-Validate UI components, navigation, and form interactions.
+Validate UI components, navigation, and form interactions.<br>
-Ensure data-driven and modular automation framework.
+Ensure data-driven and modular automation framework. <br>
 Provide reusable test scripts for regression and smoke testing.

 ⚙️ Tech Stack <br>